cpainchaud/RFLink32/README.md

     * list.c
     * pulse_demod.c
     * r_api.c
-1. Edit `src\data.c` to add the following lines right before the first `typedef void`
-    ```cpp
-    #ifdef ESP32
-        #define _POSIX_HOST_NAME_MAX  16
-    #endif
-    ```
+    * r_util.c
+1. Apply the changes from this [PR](https://github.com/merbanan/rtl_433/pull/1728)
 1. Edit `src\devices\secplus_v2.c` at the end of the file to change the value for `disabled` to `1` as this plugin uses too much stack
 1. Make sure the main task is configured to use a 24kb stack
     1. Open `C:\Users\YOURLOGIN\.platformio\packages\framework-arduinoespressif32\cores\esp32\main.cpp`
     1. On the call to `xTaskCreateUniversal` near the end, replace `CONFIG_ARDUINO_LOOP_STACK_SIZE` by `24576`

     Note that this local edit will not be required once the following [PR](https://github.com/espressif/arduino-esp32/pull/5173) has been released as it will allow us to simply change the value from the `platformio.ini` file

+The edits in `secplus_v2.c` and `main.cpp` can be avoided if you apply the changes suggested in this [issue](https://github.com/merbanan/rtl_433/issues/1726)

 **What's next / Questions**

-1. Create a PR at rtl_433 for the change in `src\data.c` Is the value 16 coherent?
-Not that it would matter much, it is used in the `data_output_syslog_t` structure that I believe can't be used anyway on ESP32 (no syslog?)
-1. Create an issue at rtl_433 for discussing the possibility of making `bitbuffer_t` an opaque pointer, thus forcing to allocate on heap which will save stack space.
-This structure is used a lot and is the main culprit for stack consumption.
-    This has to be tested on the real rtl_433 first: I have already started investigating as I have no problem building under VisualStudio
-3. Modify `data_acquired_handler` inside the bridge so that it converts the `data_t` element it receives to items that are valid for the various `display_XX` methods
-    This would avoid the conversion to json and allow calling `RFLink::sendMsgFromBuffer()` that takes care of sending to Ser2Net, MQTT and the serial port as if it was a more regular plugin.
 1. Should `processReceivedData()` return the number of decoded messages?
     This could then be used to break out of `ScanEvent` early but it should return `false` to prevent the caller of `ScanEvent` from sending the same message as already sent by `data_acquired_handler`